-- Equity grants were primarily performance-based through our option and PBRSU awards, but we also awarded time-based RSUs as a more retention driven award opportunity.
-The addition of option awards was designed to align the interests of management with those of our shareholders based solely on the price of our common stock. - The Company has followed a responsible approach to equity-based compensation in the past.
-The Company's three-year adjusted average annual burn rate, as of December 31, 2012, is 3.43%.
-This is well below the ISS Corporate Services' applicable burn rate cap of 6.58% for our industry.
-Further, the Company's three-year unadjusted average annual burn rate, as of December 31, 2012, is 1.93%. - Our executive officers have stock ownership requirements that are designed to align their interests with those of our stockholders. - Our long-term equity incentives vest over a period of three to four years to ensure that our executives maintain a long-term view of stockholder value. - We adopted an annual cash incentive program in early 2012, but cancelled that program later in the year given the financial situation of the Company. - Our compensation policies and practices are designed so that they do not pose a material risk to us. - There is not an excessive pay differential between the CEO and our next highest paid executive officers. - We provide only limited perquisites to our executives. - We do not allow our executives to hedge their exposure to ownership of, or interest in, our stock or to engage in speculative transactions with respect to our stock. - We do not allow our executives to pledge or margin our stock, although transactions in effect as of September 2012 are grandfathered.
-Grandfathered transactions cannot be renewed or extended beyond their then current termination dates or expanded to cover additional Company securities. - Our change in control agreements do not contain single triggers or excessive benefits.
-There are no excise tax provisions in the employment agreements for our Named Executive Officers. - There are no tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees.
+- Our executive officers have stock ownership requirements that are designed to align their interests with those of our stockholders. - Our long-term equity incentives vest over periods of three to four years to ensure that our executives maintain a long-term view of stockholder value. - Our compensation policies and practices are designed so that they do not pose a material risk to us. - We provide only limited perquisites to our executives. - We do not allow our executives to hedge their exposure to ownership of, or interest in, our stock or to engage in speculative transactions with respect to our stock. - We do not allow our executives to pledge or margin our stock, although transactions in effect as of September 2012 are grandfathered.
+Grandfathered transactions cannot be renewed or extended beyond their then current termination dates or expanded to cover additional Company securities.

+- Our change in control agreements do not contain single triggers or excessive benefits.
+There are no excise tax provisions in the employment agreements for our Named Executive Officers. - There are no tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees. - The Company has followed a responsible approach to equity-based compensation in the past.
+The Company's three-year adjusted average annual burn rate, as of December 31, 2013, is 2.94%.
+This is well below the ISS Corporate Services' applicable burn rate cap of 6.72% for our industry.
+Further, the Company's three-year unadjusted average annual burn rate, as of December 31, 2013, is 1.61%.

 Stockholder Approval of our Compensation Decisions.
-At the 2012 annual meeting of shareholders, the Company's shareholders approved the advisory (non-binding) vote on executive compensation by approximately 99% of the votes cast.
-The Compensation Committee considers this vote a validation of its approach to executive compensation and generally has continued its compensation processes and philosophy in making 2012 executive compensation decisions.
+At the 2013 annual meeting of stockholders, the Company's stockholders approved the advisory (non-binding) vote on executive compensation by approximately 98% of the votes cast.
+The Compensation Committee considers this vote a validation of its approach to executive compensation and generally has continued its compensation processes and philosophy in making 2013 executive compensation decisions.